 The single food vendor for Adelphi University is Adelphi Dining.
-You can purchase food in the UC Café.
-There you can order American kitchen-style foods, a variety of pizza; ethnic foods at the Native Spice exhibition station; traditional and wrap-style sandwiches at the Wrap It Up station; burgers and chicken sandwiches at Cheeburger Cheeburger; grab-and-go packaged meals, salads and sandwiches; and homemade desserts and an assortment of bottled and fountain beverages as well as candy and snacks.
+You can purchase food in the Panther's Den temporary dining hall.
+There you can order American kitchen-style foods; a variety of pizza; ethnic foods at the Native Spice exhibition station; traditional and wrapstyle sandwiches at the Wrap It Up station; burgers and chicken sandwiches at Cheeburger Cheeburger; graband-go packaged meals; salads and sandwiches; and homemade desserts and an assortment of bottled and fountain beverages as well as candy and snacks.

-The Melt Shoppe, located outside the Center for Recreation and Sports next to the sports field, serves build-yourown grilled cheese sandwiches and signature melts.
+The Cheese Please, located outside the Center for Recreation and Sports next to the sports field, serves gourmet grilled cheese, loaded tots and more.
 The Legends Juice Bar, also located in the Center for Recreation and Sports, serves smoothies and bakery items.
-The Underground Café, located in the lower level of the Ruth S. Harley University Center, serves Starbucks coffee and mixed hot and cold coffee drinks.
-Post Hall is an all-you-care-toeat location that features a deli, homestyle entrees, a salad bar, desserts, pizza, international specialties and vegetarian options.
+PAWS Café, located in the Nexus Building, serves Starbucks coffee and mixed hot and cold coffee drinks.
+Post Hall is an all-you-care-to-eat location that features a deli, homestyle entrees, a salad bar, desserts, pizza, international specialties and vegetarian options.
 The Post Hall C-Store sells fresh produce, fresh grab-and-go sandwiches, Dunkin' Donuts coffee and a varied assortment of convenience foods.
 You can obtain a meal plan through the Adelphi Dining meal plan office.
-Contact Janet Conigliaro at jconigliaro@compass-usa.com or visit adelphi.edu/diningservices for more information.
+Contact adelphidining@adelphi.edu or visit adelphi.edu/diningservices for more information.